 Using acid free card inserts allows two certificates to be stored in each acid free sleeve and prevents the certificates touching.
 It also stiffens the acid free pocket and provides an attractive background to the certificate.

 The deluxe certificate binders and acid free pockets can also take landscape A4 certificates (all newly purchased certificates are A4 landscape) as these also need careful acid free storage.
-With a cost from April 6th 2010 of £9.25 for each certificate this represents quite an investment, after all and they need to be stored for generations to come.
+With a cost of £11.00 for each certificate this now represents quite an investment, after all and they need to be stored for generations to come.